What You Need to Know to Bring Prescription Drugs into the U.S. from Mexico

 It's no secret that prescription drugs can be expensive in the United States.
-In fact, they are often among the most costly items on a person's healthcare bill.
+In fact, they are often among the costliest items on a person's healthcare bill.
 So, it's not surprising that many people seek out less expensive alternatives, including buying prescription medications in Mexico.
 But before you cross the border to buy your meds, there are a few things you should know.

 Additionally, you should always check with your healthcare provider before taking any medication, as some may interact with other drugs you are taking or have adverse side effects.